 Solar Feed-In Tariffs In Sydney

 Feed-in tariffs are a payment for surplus electricity produced by rooftop solar panels that isn’t used by the household or business but is instead sent into the grid.
 In Sydney and across NSW, the feed-in tariffs available depend on what is offered by electricity retailers.
-Feed-in tariffs, in cents per kilowatt-hour, offered by retailers as of May 1st 2016 range from 5 cents up to 10 cents.
+Feed-in tariffs, in cents per kilowatt-hour, offered by retailers as at early 2022 range from nothing up to 30 cents.

-A Sydney family that installs three kilowatts of north facing rooftop PV and self consumes half of the electricity it produces and has a 6 cent feed-in tariff can expect to reduce their electricity bills by around $550 a year.
-All else equal, with a 10 cent feed-in tariff they could expect to save around $640.
-Note however, as electricity plans differ in their details, all else may not be equal.
+A Sydney family that installs 6.6kW of north facing rooftop PV, self consumes twenty per cent of the electricity it produces and has an 11 cent feed-in tariff can expect to reduce their electricity bills by around $1,425 a year.

-Getting The Most Out Of Your Rooftop Solar Panels In Sydney
+Getting The Most Out Of Your Solar Panels In Sydney

 For households with higher electricity demand in the mornings and afternoons than the middle of the day, an east-west split of rooftop solar panels can be an effective way to increase self consumption of solar electricity.